gayanku/NBC-Softmax/README.md

 In this repo we only show the NBC-Softmax code.
 Portions of the contrastive learning code is from [PAMC](https://github.com/gayanku/PAMC).
 The data and network, network $f(\theta)$. as mentioned in the paper, is from [SYSML](https://github.com/pranavmaneriker/sysml) contains the datsets,  pretrained graph cpntext embeddings and the deep learning.

-We acknowledge and thank the authors of these works for sharing their code.
+We acknowledge and thank the authors of these works for sharing their code and data.

 ## Setup
 - Our code was tested on CUDA 11.3.0, python 3.6.9, pytorch 1.3.1.
 Please notw that some changes were needed to get SYSML pl-lightning code to run on the current version.